tanfwong/sdr_notes/_sources/ch1/introduction.md

 * The motherboard typically contains high-speed ADCs, DACs, an FPGA, and other interfacing and controlling circuitry to communicate with a general purpose *host* PC via USB, Ethernet, or PCI bus
-* One may program (in Verilog/VHDL) the FPGA on the motherboard to perform all IF and baseband processing
+* One may program the FPGA on the motherboard to perform all IF and baseband processing
 * Alternatively the more "software-defined" approach is to have the FPGA programmed to perform digital frequency mixing (the mixers in